gamerYazilimci67/NomTex/README.md

   Source Codes is at the this repo.
 You can download it.

 ### What language options are there?
   Currently there are only Turkish and English options.
-(If you would like to use the ENGLISH version, please download the installation file/.zip file named "NomTex-En".)
+(If you would like to use the ENGLISH version, please download the installation file/.zip file named 'NomTex English'.)

 # NomTex 1.5